mrjones-plip/Happy-Day-Histogram/README.md

     ];
    ```

    Careful!
-Garbage in, garbage out - HDH will not validate any values, only accepts
+Garbage in, garbage out - HDH will do it's best to validate values (no more than 24 total,
-   ints or floats and will not pad for missing or ``NULL`` days.
+   no more than 60/hr), but may fail.
 5. Call HDH specifying target, data and CSS color: ``HappyDayHistogram('histogram', hours);`` .
 Your target must be an ID, not a class.

 ### Extras